alternativeTime/webservice/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.1.
+The application this project produces is designed to be run on JBoss Enterprise Application Platform  7.X.

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.html/#mavenconfiguration) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven]before using this project.

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7.1